EJ-Lan/RealEstateAPI/README.md

 ## Project Overview

 The Real Estate Management System API is a RESTful service using Spring Boot, PostgreSQL, and Docker, with deployment on AWS.
-This API provides functionalities for managing property listings and user authentication.
+This API provides functionalities for managing property listings.

 ### Key Features